 VA Caregiver Resources

 Family caregivers and Care Partners are very important to our Veterans with MS. Taking care of yourself is as important as taking care of your loved one with MS. If you aren’t healthy, it's harder to provide good care.

-The website link VA Respite Care gives tips on well deserved respite time (taking a break!).
+Need a break?
+VA Respite Care gives tips on well deserved respite time (taking a break!).
 All Veterans and Caregivers are eligible for 30 days of respite time per year.

-If you need to talk to someone about caregiving, call VA Caregiver Support Line at (855) 260-3274 or go to VA Caregiver Support Website.
+Call VA Caregiver Support Line at (855) 260-3274 or go to VA Caregiver Support Website.
 A Caregiver coordinator can tell you about benefits for you and your Veteran with MS.

 By Margaret Kazmierski, MSW, LCSW-C, MSCS and Alicia Sloan, MPH, MSW, LICSW

 Many people diagnosed with MS say that the emotional changes are some of the most challenging symptoms to cope with. > Read the article

 Caregiver Wellness by Susan K. Johnson, RN, BSN, Portland, OR > Read the article

 MSCOE Caregiver Research and Professional Presentations

 Presentation at Paralyzed Veterans of America (PVA) Summit Check it out!
 Reaching out to Caregivers